On $1$d quadratic Klein-Gordon equations with a potential and symmetries: Linear decay estimates

 \end{proposition}

-This statement corresponds to Proposition 3.10 in \cite{KGV1d}, where the factor of $\jt^{-11/20}$ is replacing the factor of $\jt^{-3/4 + \beta \gamma}$ (where $\beta,\gamma$ were chosen so that $\beta\gamma = 1/4 -$).
-This factor was present in the cited work due to the ``bad'' frequencies $\pm \sqrt{3}$ which required a special treatment in \cite{KGV1d}, but this is not the case in the present article.
+This statement corresponds to Proposition 3.11 in \cite{KGV1d}, where the factor of $\jt^{-11/20}$, which is not optimal, is replacing the factor of $\jt^{-3/4 + \beta \gamma}$ (where $\beta,\gamma$ were chosen so that $\beta\gamma = 1/4 -$); this latter was present in the cited work due to the ``bad'' frequencies $\pm \sqrt{3}$ that required a special treatment in \cite{KGV1d}, which is not the case in the present article.
+We also refer the reader to Lemma 2.2 of \cite{LLS20} where a linear estimate similar to \eqref{dec} is proved (for the case $V=0$); the slightly different rate of decay in front of the weighted $L^2$ norm is due to the different handling of the high frequencies.

 Next, we provide an improved local decay estimate.
 It will not be used in this work, but we include it for the sake of completeness and future reference.
 Such improved decay is one of the keys to nonlinear stability, but it will be more convenient for us to take another route to proving nonlinear bounds, working in (distorted) Fourier space, rather than using physical space estimates.